Coalition for Kids: 18th annual Golf Classic fundraiser drives to assist families with virtual learning

 Registration will launch at 11 a.m. on Monday, Nov.
 2 at the Johnson City Country Club.

-Teams consist of four players, and the entry fee is $125 per person, which includes cart and green fees.
+Each team will consist of four plays, and entry fees start at $125 per person, which includes a cart and green fees.

+For more information, visit the Coalition for Kids website by CLICKING HERE.